Boroondara has many important buildings and areas that are considered valuable because of their heritage status.

 - Contributory heritage places: places that contribute to the significance of a precinct.
 They are not considered individually important; however, combined with other significant and/or contributory heritage places, they demonstrate the heritage significance of a precinct.

-- Non-contributory places: places within a heritage precinct that have no heritage significance but are included because development may affect the precinct or adjacent 'significant' or 'contributory' heritage places.
+- Non-contributory places: places within a heritage precinct that have no heritage significance, but are their development may affect the precinct or adjacent 'significant' or 'contributory' heritage places.

 The heritage expert preparing the heritage study or assessment determines the grading of a particular property based on how the property reflects the heritage values that are sought for that precinct.

 How to find your grading

 You can find out if your house, street or neighbourhood is affected by a Heritage Overlay and what grading it has by downloading the Schedule of Gradings Map below.